Sonsbeek '49: Europese Beeldhouwkunst in de Open Lucht

 Exhibition committee

-Marga Klompé (chairman)
+Marga Klompé (Voorzitter)

 C.E.
 Alexander (city architect)

-J. van Buggenum (member city council Arnhem)
+J. van Buggenum (member of the city council of Arnhem)

 K.J.
-Douma (editor Arnhemse Courant)
+Douma (Editor Arnhemse Courant)

 G.